jeff1evesque/machine-learning/README.md

 ###SVM Dataset

-Using the web-interface, this project supports SVM dataset(s) in csv, or xml format.
-When a dataset is submitted (during training), it is converted to a json object, validated, and stored into corresponding database tables.
+The web-interface only supports SVM dataset(s) in csv, or xml format.
+Upon dataset submission (i.e. training), the data is converted to a json object, validated, and stored into corresponding EAV database tables.

 ###Test Scripts